 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Many Florida residents would like to believe that once the dust has settled and the ink has dried, they will be able to close the book on the end of their marriage.
+Many Florida residents would like to believe that once the dust has settled and the ink has dried, they will be able to close the book at the end of their marriage.
 In reality, however, there are several financial matters that might need to be addressed in the months that follow a divorce.
 Taking care of these issues is important and should not be postponed.

 An example lies in the division of retirement assets.
 Many couples negotiate a division of retirement savings as part of the property division process.
 However, the actual division of those assets may not take place until after the divorce has been made final.
 That means that both spouses have an interest in following up to ensure that the division took place as intended.